Gregory Park Improvements

 What is this project?

-The Gregory Park Trail Improvement project was proposed by the Ozark Off-Road Cyclists (OORC), a NWA mountain bicycle advocacy group.
-This proposal establishes a bike park to include sustainable improvements to the existing 1-mile perimeter trail for walkers and pedallers, as well as construction of a modular concrete pump track, a modular skills course, and two separate one-direction, gravity-flow downhill bicycle trails… one for beginners and one for intermediate riders.
+The Gregory Park Improvement project was proposed by the Ozark Off-Road Cyclists (OORC), a Northwest Arkansas mountain bicycle advocacy group.
+This proposal establishes a bike park to include sustainable improvements to the existing one-mile perimeter trail for walkers and cyclists, as well as construction of a modular concrete pump track, a modular skills course, and two separate one-direction, gravity-flow downhill bicycle trails -- one for beginners and one for intermediate riders.

-As a follow-up to the trail improvements, the existing parking lot at the northeast corner will be re-graded and paved to better handle park visitors, In addition, improvements are planned for day-use facilities including the pavilion, new picnic tables, new paved access paths, new signage, and a new hammock hotel that will be constructed as an Eagle Scout service project.
+As a follow-up to the trail improvements, the existing parking lot at the northeast corner will be re-graded and paved to better handle park visitors, In addition, improvements are planned for day-use facilities including the pavilion, new picnic tables, new paved access paths, and new signage.
+A hammock hangout that will be constructed as an Eagle Scout service project.
+A mural depicting a cyclist and an Arkansas-native skink will be applied by visual artist Jason Jones.
+The mural is being donated to the City of Fayetteville from OORC with support from Experience Fayetteville.

 Why is this project important?